DreamTo/learngit/readme.txt

-Git is a distributed
+iGit is a distributed
-chekec....
+chekec....checkout  issue-101.
 version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.